Book a Japan fall by train – browse the full suite of Japan Rail Passes, here.

 Train and bus operators

-FAQs about the train journey from Düsseldorf to Heerlen
+What do people frequently ask about the train journey from Düsseldorf to Heerlen?

 Want to know more about your journey from Düsseldorf to Heerlen?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.